jbush001/NyuziProcessor/README.md

 * libusb-1.0 (required for above)
 * Quartus II FPGA design software

-### Optionally:
+### Optional:
-* emacs + verilog mode tools, for AUTOWIRE/AUTOINST (http://www.veripool.org/wiki/verilog-mode) (note that using 'make autos' in the rtl/ directory will run this operation in batch mode if the tools are installed)
+* Emacs + verilog mode tools, for AUTOWIRE/AUTOINST http://www.veripool.org/wiki/verilog-mode.
+(Note that this doesn't require using Emacs as an editor.
+Using 'make autos' in the rtl/ directory will run this operation in batch mode if the tools are installed).
 * Java (J2SE 6+) for visualizer app
 * GTKWave (or similar) for analyzing waveform files

 ## Running in Verilog simulation

+The development environment should be relativey easy to set up.

 ### To build tools and verilog models: